UST-MICO/grapheditor/docs/groups.rst

 Adding nodes to a group or removing nodes from a group with drag and drop is supported.
 The group needs to specifically opt in for this to work!

-To allow nodes joining the group use :js:attr:`GroupBehaviour.captureDraggedNodes` and :js:func:`GroupBehaviour.captureThisDraggedNode`.
+To allow nodes joining the group use :js:attr:`GroupBehaviour.captureDraggedNodes?` and :js:func:`GroupBehaviour.captureThisDraggedNode?`.
 Nodes will try to join the group if the coordinates of the node (:js:attr:`Node.x` and :js:attr:`Node.y`) are inside the svg elements of the group.

 Excerpt of the code that tries to join a dragged node to a group: